 These findings have significant implications for understanding the cognitive mechanisms underlying abstract thinking and problem-solving abilities.
 They suggest that working memory plays a key role in the ability to think abstractly and solve complex problems, and that individual differences in working memory capacity may contribute to differences in fluid intelligence.

-Understanding the relationship between working memory and abstract thinking can provide insights into how to improve problem-solving abilities and foster creative thinking skills.
+Understanding the relationship between working memory and abstract thinking can provide insights into how to improve problem-solving abilities and creates creative thinking skills.

 Fluid intelligence

-The following examples showcase the dynamic nature of fluid intelligence, which is more adaptable and improvisational, and crystallized intelligence, which relies on the accumulation and application of knowledge.
+The following examples showcase the active nature of fluid intelligence, which is more adaptable and improvisational, and crystallized intelligence, which relies on the accumulation and application of knowledge.

 Here's how these two forms of intelligence can manifest: